jeskodes/milestone-project-1-jesk/README.md

 Easily navigate to a section about the photographer.
 Easily navigate to a section or link showcasing the photographer's work.

 ##### Features/Acceptance Criteria:
--There is an about link in the navbar.
+- There is an about link in the navbar.
--The first section contains a picture of the photographer and a summary of who they are.
+- The first section contains a picture of the photographer and a summary of who they are.
 There is a link to "find out more" where I can read more about the photographer's background and work.
--There is a link in the navbar that takes me to examples of the photographer's work.
+- There is a link in the navbar that takes me to examples of the photographer's work.

 #### User Story 4
 1. As a customer with an interest in photography workshops.